CharlesHahn/DuIvy/README.md

-## Environment
+## Sources

-Some scripts for using daily.
+Some scripts to deal the MD and Dock results files.

-## DOCK and MD
+## DOCKandMD

-Some scripts for DOCK and MD results analysis.
+Some scripts to automate the DOCK and MD results analysis.